 • Move attention to the brow, the point between the eyebrows and imagine softening this area, releasing tension

 • Now to your jaw.
 Allow your jaw to soften and the tongue to drop away from the roof of your mouth.
 Imagine the entire throat softening

-• Next notice your shoulders and allow them to drop away from your ears
+• Next notice your shoulders and allow them

 • Allow your belly to be soft, freely rising and falling with each breath